david-knott/tigerlang/compiler/DIARY.md

 So the question is, if we see a AST type, how do we map that to an actual compiler type ?

+Whats the difference between a ConstructorType and a Typable ?

 ## Sunday 20th December 2020
 I have started the refactoring of the binder.
 I want to remove the TYPE references so that we are concened only with bind uses of syntax to their definitions.
 Given that